Navigator

 objectSupport in all current engines.

-interface, which represents the identity and state of the user agent (the client), and allows web
+represent the identity and state of the user agent (the

 [Exposed =Window ]